Santhosh-Kumar-2004/ai-agents-google-adk2.0/README.md

 # Agent Development Kit (ADK) Crash Course

 This repository contains examples for learning Google's Agent Development Kit (ADK), a powerful framework for building LLM-powered agents.
 I used here the Google gemini model.
-Specifically the flash types model
+Specifically the flash types model which is free and easy to use

 ## Getting Started